goonerd/Python-games/README.md

 # Python-games
-Games I created using Python language when learning Python
+Games I created using Python language when learning Python.
+Built on Codeskulptor platform